IsaacCavallaro/cryptopals-crypto-challenges/README.md

 # Cryptopals Crypto Challenges Solutions

-This project documents my journey through the [Cryptopals Crypto Challenges](https://www.cryptopals.com/) and provides solutions to each challenge.
+> ⚠️ **NOTE:** This code is part of my initial attempt to document and share my journey through the [Cryptopals Crypto Challenges](https://www.cryptopals.com/).
+The focus is on understanding and learning the concepts, not on providing optimised or production-ready solutions.

 ## Overview